JahleelT/TrackAJob/PLANNING.md

 ### 1. Export to XML
 - [X] Write job application data to an XML file using file I/O.
 - [ ] Include proper escaping for special characters.
-- [ ] Implement the `fromString()` method via an interface to implement some inheritance

 ### 2. Import from XML (Planned)
-- Load previously saved job data at startup.
+- [X] Load previously saved job data at startup.
-- Handle malformed or missing XML gracefully.
+- [ ] Handle malformed or missing XML gracefully.

 ---